Q. What Is Vivitrol?

 Q. Can You Overdose on Vivitrol?

 It is highly unlikely that an individual will overdose if they are being administered Vivitrol by a medical professional.
 However, opioid overdoses are more likely, as Vivitrol reduces an individual’s tolerance.
 If an individual takes a high number of opioids to overcome the blockade created by Vivitrol, a lethal overdose can occur.
+Similarly fatal outcomes have been reported in individuals who used opioids at the end of a dosing interval, after missing a scheduled dose, or after discontinuing Vivitrol treatment.
 It is crucial that individuals on Vivitrol understand the dangers of taking opioids while on the medication.

 Helpful Articles on Medication-Assisted Treatment